Your time has finally come!

 What Style of Guitar Do You Want to Play?

 Why the guitar?
 Do you want to play some of the hits of your idols?
-Or would you like to master some basic chords and techniques to ultimately write songs of your own?
-Are there some licks, or strumming patterns you would like to learn?
+Or would you like to master some basic chords and techniques to ultimately sing and play along to your own songs?
+Are there particular licks or strumming patterns you would like to learn?

 And, from a technical perspective, what style would you like to play?
 There are many options to consider, like blues, classical, pop, country and hard rock.